balaji-0111/Secure-Data-Hiding-In-Images-Using-Steganography-/README.md

-# 🖼️ SECURE DATA HIDING IN IMAGES USING STEGANOGRAPHY 🔐
+# 🖼️SECURE DATA HIDING IN IMAGES USING STEGANOGRAPHY🔐

 Welcome to the **Secure data hiding in images using steganography**!
 This project demonstrates how to hide secret messages within an image using steganography techniques.
 The message is encrypted using a **Caesar Cipher** and embedded into randomly selected pixels of the image.
 Perfect for secure communication! 🚀